akamai/cli-appsec/README.md

 * When working through this process you need to give grants for the Application Security API.
 The section in your configuration file should be called 'default' unless you would like to pass the section name in every command using the `--section` option.

 ## Overview
-The akamai-appsec Kit is a set of nodejs libraries that wraps Akamai's {OPEN} APIs to help simplify protection to the properties delivered by Akamai.
+The akamai appsec Kit is a set of nodejs libraries that wraps Akamai's {OPEN} APIs to help simplify protection to the properties delivered by Akamai.
 This kit can be used [as a no-fuss command line utility](#akamai-appsec) to interact with the library.

 ```
-$ akamai-appsec
+$ akamai appsec
-Usage: akamai-appsec <command> [options]
+Usage: akamai appsec <command> [options]

 Commands:
   configs                   List all available configurations.